reflectoring/reflectoring.github.io/content/blog/2020/2020-06-30-what-is-aws.md

 While reading this article, you'll come across the IAAS (Infrastructure As A Service) and PAAS (Platform As A Service) categories of services.
 I have also included services under the serverless category, and services for running containers.
 I have not included services under specialized subjects like machine learning, IoT, security, and Big Data.

 {{% stratospheric %}}
-This article gives only first impression of what you can do with AWS.
+This article gives only a first impression of what you can do with AWS.

 If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!
 {{% /stratospheric %}}